 - Oops!Something went wrong.Please try again later.

 In 2017, Amazon Originals splashed into the news when it purchased the global rights to a television adaptation of The Lord of the Rings for a cool $250 million.
-The modern Lord of the Rings films, directed by Peter Jackson and adapted from the beloved novels by J. R. R. Tolkien, are among the most profitable and awarded films of all time, racking up $2.9 billion at the global box office and earning 15 Oscar awards (out of 30 total nominations).
+The modern Lord of the Rings films, directed by Peter Jackson and adapted from the beloved novels by J. R. R. Tolkien, are among the most profitable and awarded films of all time, racking up $2.9 billion at the global box office and earning 15 Oscar awards during their run.
 The importance of Tolkien’s novels can’t be understated; they are definitive works of fantasy about power, courage, and loss, mythopoeic masterpieces credited with launching the genre into the modern age.

-In September of 2019, The Hollywood Reporter reported that Amazon will film its series in New Zealand, where the Jackson films were famously shot (and where Lord of the Rings fans drive over $27 million a year in tourism).
-Here’s everything we know about the series so far.
+In September 2019, The Hollywood Reporter reported that Amazon would film its series in New Zealand, where the Jackson films were famously shot (and where Lord of the Rings fans drive over $27 million a year in tourism).
+And then it was... nothing on the news front for a while.
+Recently, Amazon has begun unveiling major pieces of the puzzle, including some curious decisions about the plot breaking from the source material, plus a swath of characters who will be featured.
+A short teaser also aired during the Super Bowl, giving us our long-awaited first look at footage from the series.

 What will the series be about?

-A new official synopsis from Amazon confirms key details about the world-spanning series, including its setting.
-The synopsis reads in full:
+An official synopsis from Amazon confirms key details about the world-spanning series, including its setting.
+The synopsis reads:

-When Amazon released a map of Middle Earth as a teaser about the series last summer, captioned, “Welcome to the Second Age,” it revealed a pivotal plot clue, which bears out in this synopsis.
-The history of Middle Earth is divided into four ages.
-You’re likely most familiar with the Third Age, the latter years of which see the action of The Lord of the Rings transpire.
+When Amazon released a map of Middle Earth as a teaser about the series last summer, captioned, “Welcome to the Second Age,” it revealed a pivotal plot clue.
+You see, the history of Middle Earth is divided into four ages.
+(You’re likely most familiar with the Third Age, the latter years of which see the action of The Lord of the Rings transpire.)
 The Second Age sees the rise and (temporary) defeat of Sauron, the big baddie from the original films.
-The official synopsis' reference to "the greatest villain that ever flowed from Tolkien's pen" all but confirms an appearance from Sauron, while the mention of Númenor suggests a storyline familiar to fans of the novels.
+So the official synopsis's reference to "the greatest villain that ever flowed from Tolkien's pen" all but confirms an appearance from Sauron, while the mention of Númenor suggests a storyline familiar to fans of the novels.

 Will any characters from the films reappear?

-Given that the series is set in the Second Age, we can expect Amazon to cast a number of familiar characters.
+We'll be seeing a host of familiar characters.
 Chief among them is Sauron, whose greed, evil, and hunger for absolute power shaped the trajectory of the Second Age.
-Also primed to return is Elrond, lord of Imladris, a relative of the Númenorean kings and a chief leader in the Last Alliance between elves and men.
-Amazon has also confirmed the return of Galadriel, Elrond’s sister-in-law, who possessed a ring of power and had great knowledge about the nefarious dealings of Sauron.
-The synopsis' mention of the elf capital of Lindon suggests that we can expect to visit Galadriel in her home world.
+In the teaser trailer, we get a glimpse at Elrond, lord of Imladris, a relative of the Númenorean kings and a chief leader in the Last Alliance between elves and men.
+Amazon has also confirmed the return of Galadriel, Elrond’s mother-in-law, who possessed a ring of power and had great knowledge about the nefarious dealings of Sauron.
+According to Vanity Fair, as the series begins, Galadriel is hunting down the last remnants of Sauron's evil collaborators, who killed her brother.
+The synopsis's mention of the elf capital of Lindon suggests that we can expect to visit Galadriel in her home world.
+If the new clip's sumptuous visuals of a port city and a woodland glade are anything to go on, we've likely already seen sneak peeks of Lindon.

 What’s young Aragorn got to do with anything?